George William Peterkin: Ministry

 After the war, Peterkin attended Virginia Theological Seminary and graduated in 1868.
 Ordained a priest the following year, Peterkin served parishes in Virginia and Maryland.
 When the General Convention created the Diocese of West Virginia in 1877, and the new diocese's first choice as bishop, Rev. Eccleston of New Jersey turned down the position, Peterkin, who had recently manage to reorganize the finances and ministry of Memorial Church in Baltimore, was elected its first bishop.
 On May 30, 1878, he was consecrated at the new diocese's largest church, St. Matthew's in Wheeling.

 Bishop Peterkin established his home at Parkersburg, West Virginia and during the next 24 years visited every county in West Virginia, increasing the Episcopal Church's influence in the state.
 He consecrated 37 churches, and conducted numerous ordinations in his diocese and four in Brazil.
 He also served as a missionary in Puerto Rico.
-In 1887 Bishop Peterkin founded Sheltering Arms Hospital in Hansford, to provide medical care for coal miners, znd two years later his sister Rebekah founded a similar hospital in Richmond in a former mansion.
+In 1887 Bishop Peterkin founded Sheltering Arms Hospital in Hansford, to provide medical care for coal miners, and two years later his sister Rebekah founded a similar hospital in Richmond in a former mansion.
 In 1891, Bishop Peterkin consecrated the Memorial Church of the Good Shepherd in Parkersburg, which began as a mission to the "wild boys" of the city's east end, as a memorial to his two sons who had died young.
 In 1892, Peterkin published Records of the Protestant Episcopal Church in West Virginia.

 In 1899, the diocesan convention elected William Loyall Gravatt as his coadjutator, as Bishop Peterkin contemplated retirement, after the deaths of his father and sister as the decade began.
 In 1901, Bishop Peterkin helped erect a cross memorial to Confederate soldiers from his 21st Virginia regiment and those of the 15th Virginia on Valley Mountain in Randolph County, West Virginia.
 He retired the following year, succeeded by Bishop Gravatt, who moved the diocesan headquarters to Charleston.